DataReply/korganizer-reference/README.md

 ## Korgi Chart Organization - Sample Repository

 This repository illustrates the chart organization framework used in [Korgi](https://github.com/DataReply/korgi).
-It is based on [helmfile](https://github.com/roboll/helmfile) and implements the following concepts.
+It is based on [helmfile](https://github.com/roboll/helmfile) and implements the following concepts:

 - logical chart organization into namespaces, app groups, apps and releases
 - multi-layer value organization to support DRY configuration management